Shasta QA celebrates American Heartland expansion anniversary

 “As a growing technology company, Shasta QA enhances our vibrant technology sector that has a robust pool of knowledge workers and technology companies,” said Scott Martinez, North Louisiana Economic Partnership President.

-Some key categories of recognition for Louisiana and the Shreveport region, according to the NELP, include:
+Some key categories of recognition for Louisiana and the Shreveport region, according to the NLEP, include:

 - 2016 - Bossier Parish won a national achievement award for Promoting a Knowledge Economy (National Association of Counties).